 - In Balto III, Balto and his friends encounter a moose who keeps saying "Are you talkin' to me?" before attacking them.
 When another moose arrives and challenges the first one, the first moose still asks "Are you talkin' to me?"
 This makes the other moose say "Yeah, I'm talkn' to you!"

-- This happened, sans gun, in The Lion King: Pumbaa launches into the first half of the speech after a hyena calls him a pig, then ends it with the line, "They call me ''Mister Pig!''"
+- This happened, sans gun, in The Lion King (1994): Pumbaa launches into the first half of the speech after a hyena calls him a pig, then ends it with the line, "They call me ''MISTER Pig!''"

-- One of the personas adopted by the Genie in Aladdin.
-"Are you talkin' to me?
+- One of the personas adopted by the Genie in Aladdin: "Are you lookin' at me?
 Did you rub my lamp?
 Did you wake me up?
 Did you bring me here?"